polarspetroll/kabout/README.md

 # http-DoSer
-Http stressor DOS tool with user agent spoofing function.
+Http stressor DoS tool with user agent spoofing function.
 ### introduction
 using this script you can launch DoS attack against Http.
 This script uses agent spoofing method wich allows the attacker to send a bunch of Http requests with different user agents.
 ### requirements